-What made youth hostels, the history, people and ideas behind them, the things that did and still do make hostels special.
+What made youth hostels, the history, people and ideas behind them, the things that did and still do make hostels and YHA special.
 And other stuff too, along the way.

 Open To All charts the story of youth hostels from their beginning in 1930.
 Written by an insider, who worked for the Youth Hostels Association of England and Wales for more than thirty years, the book offers a definitive history of the fascinating organisation that changed people’s lives.